chadsansing/cineris-campaign/sessions/session-1-spoilers.md

 If the PCs kill Petra, they can make a Wits/Tracking check to hear her last whispers.

-*"Aarok."* This will be a major PC later in the campaign.
+*"He's not Aarok."* This will be a major PC later in the campaign.

 After some pursuit and successful Speed/Athletics and Speed/Acrobatics checks, the PCs corner Petra and can try option A or C again.
 Petra will stand and fight when cornered.